-Also appreciated is its built-in security capability.
+SQL Developer has built-in security capability.
 It allows the creation and use of SSH tunnels to completely secure connections to your database.
 However, while this capability is especially valuable, understanding it is a challenge.
 Part of the reason is that SQL Developer UI for configuring connections isn’t quite as clear as it could be and the documentation on this doesn’t tell you the “why” of using certain features of SSH connections.
-Also, most any blogs you’ll find on the subject (with the notable exception of Anton Neilsen’s recent blog post ) about configuring and using the tunnels fall short of being helpful.
-In fact, they often read more like simplified bad practices than anything else.
+Also, most any blogs you’ll find on the subject of configuring and using the tunnels fall short of being helpful.
+In fact, they often read more like simplified bad practices than anything else (with the notable exception of Anton Nielsen’s blog called SQL Connection via an Encrypted SSH Tunnel).

 A White Paper to Clarify